IBM/blockchainbean2/README.md

 # Create a fair trade supply network with Hyperledger Fabric and IBM Blockchain Platform 2.0 Beta

+To try the finished product of the repo - go here: http://blockchainbeans2.mybluemix.net/

 This code pattern is based on a recent proof-of-concept developed in collaboration with a coffee roasting company that was nice enough to let us use their supply-chain documents.
 The finished product of this code pattern is a cloud-based blockchain API, that any other UI app can call.
 An example UI app that leverages our blockchain API can be found [here](https://www.ibm.com/thought-leadership/blockchainbean/).